mudgen/mokens-bug-bounty/README.md

 ### Moken Data

 Each moken stores an instance of a Moken struct.
 The Moken struct consists of a moken name and a 32 byte storage slot called "data".
 The "data" storage variable contains the first 8 bytes from the _linkHash variable, a 2 byte unsigned integer that is an index into the list of all eras which is used to get the era for the moken, a two byte unsigned integer that is the position of the moken in the list of mokens owned by the owner address, and the address of the owner of the moken.
-Storing all these data in one 256 bit storage slot saves gas when minting, and saves gas when reading this data from storage.
+Storing all this data in one 256 bit storage slot saves gas when minting, and saves gas when reading this data from storage.

 ### Mokens